Take Credit for Going Green

 Government and utility incentives can make owning EV charging stations even more rewarding.
 Check out what grants, rebates and tax credits are available for purchasing and installing stations in your region.

-The Municipal Climate Change Action Centre has created the Electric Vehicles for Municipalities (EVM) Program to provide funding to municipalities to assist their transition to a fleet of Electric Vehicles (EVs).
-Rebates for 50% of total pre-GST installed costs up to $2,000 per charger for the equipment purchase and installation of Level 2 (208V or 240V AC) or higher EV Charging Stations at municipal facilities in Alberta are available.
-EV Charging Stations must be accompanied by an application for an eligible Passenger BEVs or PHEVs at a 1:1 ratio.
+The Municipal Climate Change Action Centre has created the Electric Vehicles for Municipalities (EVM) Program to provide rebates for 50% of total install costs up to $2,000 per charger for Level 2 (208V or 240V AC) or higher EV Charging Stations in Alberta.

-The Province, in partnership with BC Hydro and FortisBC, launched the CleanBC-GoElectric EV Charger Rebate Program.
-The program offers a rebate of 50% off, up to $2,000/charger, for a Level 2 charging station in a condo, apartment, or workplace, in addition to 5 hours of free support services from an EV Charging Station Advisor.
+- BC Hydro customers can apply for the EV Charger Rebate Program.
+The program offers a rebate up to 50% off or $2,000 per Level 2 charging station in a condo, apartment, or workplace, in addition to 5 hours of free support services from an EV Charging Station Advisor.

-The Province of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
+- The Government of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
 There is no specific limit on the number of terminals installed and eligible for a refund claim.
 However, the maximum amount of financial assistance allocated per institution is set at $25,000 per fiscal year.
-The site host is required to provide free charging for three years.
-Valid until December 31, 2020.